 General university background information:

-California State University, Fullerton (CSUF) is the third-largest university in California (in student headcount) and largest in the California State University (CSU) 23-campus system.
+California State University, Fullerton (CSUF) is the fourth-largest university in California (in student headcount) and second-largest in the California State University (CSU) 23-campus system.
 It serves the Southern California region, in particular Orange County, playing a major role in the economic, social and educational development of its large service area.
-CSUF offers 55 undergraduate degree programs and 54 graduate degree programs -- including doctorates in education and nursing practice -- and has awarded more than 200,00 degrees in its 50-year history.
+CSUF offers 55 undergraduate degree programs and 54 graduate degree programs – including doctorates in education and nursing practice – and has awarded more than 254,00 degrees as of January 2016.
 Nearly 80% of its alumni live within driving distance of the campus.

 Cal State Fullerton’s diverse student body

 A distinctive feature of CSUF is the diversity of its student body.
-Based on data from the U.S. Department of Education, Diverse Issues in Higher Educations ranks the university eighth in the nation among colleges and universities for the number of bachelor's degrees awarded to minority students.
+Based on data from the U.S. Department of Education, Diverse Issues in Higher Educations ranks the university fifth in the nation among colleges and universities for the number of bachelor's degrees awarded to underrepresented students.
 See full story.

 Please refer to Institutional Research and Analytical Studies for up-to-date and additional information.

 CSUF is the only four-year public Hispanic-Serving Institution (HSI) in Orange County, where 34.1% of the county’s 3,090,132 people identify themselves as of Hispanic or Latino origin.
-It ranks 11th in the nation in the number of baccalaureate degrees awarded to minority students (Diverse Issues in Higher Education, July 2013).
-CSUF is first in California and eighth in the nation in awarding baccalaureate degrees to Hispanic students (Hispanic Outlook in Higher Education, May 2013).
+It ranks fifth in the nation in the number of baccalaureate degrees awarded to minority students (Diverse Issues in Higher Education, Oct.
+2015).
+CSUF is first in California and fifth in the nation in awarding baccalaureate degrees to Hispanic students (Hispanic Outlook in Higher Education, May 2015).